headersalreadysent/bridge/README.md

 // This allows your app to not re-parse the JSON if it's used multiple times.
 JSONArray responseJsonArray = response.asJsonArray();

-// Don't forget to recycle!
-// Once you use this method once, the resulting Bitmap is cached in the Response object,
-// Meaning asBitmap() will always return the same Bitmap from any reference to this response.
-Bitmap responseImage = response.asBitmap();

 // Save the response content to a File of your choosing response.asFile(new File("/sdcard/Download.extension"));

-// Returns String, Spanned (for HTML), JSONObject, JSONArray, Bitmap, or byte[]
-// based on the Content-Type header.
-Object suggested = response.asSuggested();
 ```

 If you're not interested in using the `Request` or `Response` object during